denys-shenderchuk/Pac-Man-Parody/README.md

 # Pac-Man-Parody
 Pac Man game made with Java using Swing framework.
+Left unfinished.
 The code itself is so messy though.